touzet/pampa/README.md

 ## PAMPA CLASSIFY

 PAMPA CLASSIFY represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides for taxonomic assignment.
-This functionality is enabled by custom peptide tables, which are TSV files containing list of marker peptides.
-Users have the option to create these tables manually following the description given in the [PAMPA light](#PAMPA-light) section, or generate them using [PAMPA CRAFT](#PAMPA-CRAFT).
+See the [Peptide tables](#Peptide-tables) section to have more information about the ways  to create peptide tables.
 Additionally, in situations where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage: